Mathématique: Chapter 36

 No response.

-“Nick,” Jackson snapped, sharp and low and urgent.
+“Nick,” Jackson said, low and urgent.

 Rush opened his eyes and looked at Jackson.